slexisvn/query_engine/docs/03-optimizer/22-statistics.md

 const ndv = Math.max(0, Math.min(acc.distinct.estimate(), acc.nonNullCount));
 ```

-The count of distinct values can never exceed the number of values, so an over-estimate on a unique key is capped at the row count and comes out exactly right.
+The count of distinct values can never exceed the number of values, so an over-estimate on a unique key is capped at the row count and is exact in this over-estimating case.
+A unique key whose estimate is too low remains underestimated.

 ## The frequency sketch, and where it lies